torvalds/linux/Documentation/admin-guide/bcache.rst

 Both writethrough and writeback caching are supported.
 Writeback defaults to off, but can be switched on and off arbitrarily at runtime.
 Bcache goes to great lengths to protect your data - it reliably handles unclean shutdown.
-(It doesn't even have a notion of a clean shutdown; bcache simply doesn't return writes as completed until they're on stable storage).
+(It doesn't even have a yestion of a clean shutdown; bcache simply doesn't return writes as completed until they're on stable storage).

 Writeback caching can use most of the cache for buffering writes - writing